 No. You should insure your cottage no matter how small or simple it is.
 Cottage insurance will protect your seasonal home investment.
 Without cottage insurance, you will have to cover any losses entirely yourself.

-Cottage insurance is different from home insurance because the risks of protecting a seasonal home are different from those at a permanent home.
+Cottage insurance is different from home insurance because the risks of protecting a seasonal home are different from the risks of protecting a permanent home.
 For example, unlike at your full-time home, you may only stay at your cottage for a few months each year, sporadically, or for several short periods annually.
 For the rest of the time, the property may not be occupied.
-A vacant cottage can increase exposure to risks such as burglary.
+A vacant cottage can increase exposure to risks such as burglary and vandalism.

 An insurance broker will ask you about your cottage and the surrounding property.
 Details such as its location, size, frequency of use, and amenities are things a broker will ask about.
 The insurance broker will need details such as if you have a bunkie, a boathouse, a fireplace, a hot tub, a garage, and further information.

 We promise to guide you through the process of getting cottage insurance as smoothly and efficiently as possible.
 We will answer your questions, explain essential details, and review coverages, limits, and costs.
-We will shop at insurance companies across Ontario to get several quotes on cottage insurance for you.
+Our team of qualified brokers will shop at cottage insurance companies across Ontario to get several cottage insurance quotes.
+As a family-owned and operated business, we always put the needs of our clients first.
+When you choose Morison cottage insurance brokers for your insurance needs, you can rest assured that you are in the best hands.
+We truly care about our clients and daily go above and beyond to secure them the best coverage possible.

 This content is written by our Morison Insurance team.
 It is provided for general information only.
 Insurance needs differ from person to person, and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.